cap-js/telemetry/README.md

   ]
 }
 ```
+The property `custom_fields` allows to specify which properties of the log object shall be added as attributes to the `LogRecord`.

-Additionally, `cds.log()`'s JSON log formatter must be active (the default in production but not in development).
+In order for logs to be exported via OpenTelemetry, `cds.log()`'s JSON log formatter must be active, which is the default in production but not in development.